Last Updated: March 9, 2022

 Wild Terrains is a travel company on a mission to cultivate meaningful relationships that propel women forward.
-Wild Terrains specializes in small group tours for women of all ages and all life stages, with destinations that include Argentina, Portugal, and Mexico.
+Wild Terrains specializes in small group tours for women of all ages and all life stages, with destinations that include Argentina, Portugal, France, Mexico, and most recently, Iceland.
 Lauren cultivates relationships with local women-owned businesses to create one-of-a-kind, uplifting experiences that truly can’t be found anywhere else.

 Read on to learn more about Lauren’s entrepreneurial journey, her greatest challenges, and what’s next for Wild Terrains!